jxxssicaa/dh110jessicang/Persona + Scenario.md

 ## New feature proposals for the New York Public Health website

-After testing the New York Public Health website myself and with a user, I have identified some key aspects which I believe should be improved.
+After conducting a heuristic evaluation and user testing on the New York Public Health website, I have identified some key features which I believe should be included.

  #### 1️⃣  Quick access to mental health resources